StevenKulesza/gridPaint/README.md

-Draw and paint emoji art in a grid.
-Copy and paste shortcodes into Slack.
+Draw and paint art in a grid.
 Change :blank: emoji to your background preference.
 Enjoy.

 To run in dev mode: